wp-plugins/wp-gpx-maps/readme.txt

 Display your NextGen Gallery images inside the map!
 Even if you don't have a gps camera, this plugin can retrive the image position starting from the image date and you gpx file.

-Old NGGallery Images (without gps data) and gpx: <a href="http://www.pedemontanadelgrappa.it/mappe/itinerario-3-alta-via-degli-eroi/">http://www.pedemontanadelgrappa.it/mappe/itinerario-3-alta-via-degli-eroi/</a>

 Post Attachments Integration: